 With 2015’s shivery, lightly humored “The Visit” marking his welcome return to form, writer-director M. Night Shyamalan has finally regained a new lease on life after his career lowlights from 2006 to 2013.
 In his second horror-adjacent effort produced by Blumhouse Productions and shot on another modest $5-million budget, “Split” puts hope in the Shyamalan name again.
 A corker of a chamber thriller made in a classical style, the film is creepy, classy and very nutty.
-It treats Dissociative Identity Disorder (DID) as seriously as “Psycho,” “Dressed to Kill,” “Raising Cain” and “Fight Club” did when it otherwise could have played solely as a gimmick for cheap, exploitative thrills, and James McAvoy is the show in a tour de force turn—or turns—that will knock your socks off.
+It treats Dissociative Identity Disorder (DID) as a source of horror, as “Psycho,” “Dressed to Kill" and “Raising Cain" did, and James McAvoy is the show in a tour de force turn—or turns—that will knock your socks off.
 Even with an extraneous last-second surprise that neither makes nor breaks the previous 115 minutes, “Split” is an effectively unsettling and wholly absorbing chiller.

 “Split” promptly jumps into its socko abduction setup.
 In the first few minutes, Casey is offered a ride home after Claire’s birthday party to which she was invited out of pity.
 As the girls wait in the car while Claire’s father puts presents away in the trunk, Casey notices something off in the rearview mirror; next thing she knows, the man that gets into the driver’s seat is a stranger who very efficiently puts all three of them asleep.
 This is a scary, dread-inducing opener that could happen to anyone and the mere suspense in whether or not these girls can escape by connecting with one of Kevin’s more benign personalities is extremely tense.
 Aiding the tension is meticulous cinematography shot in contained spaces by Mike Gioulakis (2015’s “It Follows”), achieving tangible claustrophobia and foreboding out of the situation with the three girls.
 In M. Night Shyamalan’s first step of averting expectations from what initially plays as a TV bottle episode, the film actually spins two more narratives that dive into the psychology of Kevin by way of Dr. Karen Fletcher and develop Casey with progressively icky flashbacks of a childhood hunting trip with her father and uncle.